 I need time to grieve.
 As a woman, I hurt.
 I hurt for my friends who say “I fear” our president elect; I hurt for the students who are asking if they’ll be hurt, if they’ll be sent away, if their parents will be.
 I hurt for our country, because we should have done better.
 We can do better.

 Once I’m done grieving, I’m going to work.
 Staying angry with those I disagree (some of whom are in my social circles, intimate and precious to me) will do nothing to heal.
 I’m going to fight for grace in understanding; I’m going to do deep work in myself to push back the liberal intelligentsia snobbery that I have taken part in.
 I’m going to really learn from those whom I disagree with.
-If this election gave me anything, it gave me a deep respect for the principled, honorable smart Republicans who govern along side.
-I’m strengthen my spine, and intervene in any bigotry, ignorance or hatred that I see.
+If this election gave me anything, it gave me a deep respect for the principled, honorable smart Republicans who govern along side the Democrats I vote for.
+I’m going strengthen my spine, and intervene in bigotry, ignorance or hatred that I see.
 I’m going to figure out what needs to happen–get educated, get involved, get organized.

 One of the most incredible things I saw on this dark Wednesday morning was an outpouring of love.
 I listened to teachers tell students that they are safe, accepted, wanted.
 I watched women hug each other, talk with another, cry together.
 I talked with friends, coworkers, family, about our disbelief and our dogged hope.